huntdatacenter/docs/docs/faq/users.md

 ## Deactivated users

+### How long can I keep my account?

+We will deactivate your account if it is not access during a 180 days period without further notice.
+This is due to security concerns.

 ### Can I reactivate my old account?

 Yes.
 We deactivate accounts that have not been used for 180 days for security reasons.
 You may reactivate such accounts.
 Reactivation require a new co-signed HUNT Cloud user agreement with your lab leader or lab coordinator that you [forward to us](/contact) on mail for account activation.
 You will need to reconfigure VPN and SSH to get up and running.